Triangle Python Users Group: TriPython (formerly TriZPUG)

 We have some advice for budding pythonistas.
 It was recently updated to reflect new developments.

-TriPython is cohosting a special Python Web Programming Workshop, August 5-9, 2013 on the campus of The University of North Carolina at Chapel Hill.
-This workshop starts with Internet sockets and protocols and progressively works up through several Python web frameworks.
-Not to be missed!
+TriPython hosted a special Python Web Programming Workshop, August 5-9, 2013 on the campus of The University of North Carolina at Chapel Hill.
+This workshop started with Internet sockets and protocols and progressively worked up through several Python web frameworks.

-TriPython developed the highly successful PyCamp boot camp program for Python user group outreach, now in its eighth year.
-Along the way we've taken PyCamp to Seattle, Budapest, Toronto, Los Angeles, Houston, Penn State and Washington DC.
-PyCamp will be the official Python training program for PyOhio 2013 on the campus of Ohio State University, July 22-28, 2013 and PyCon Canada 2013 on the campus of the University of Toronto, August 9-13, 2013.
-Following that, PyCamp goes to Seattle, September 9-13 on the campus of the University of Washington.
+TriPython developed the highly successful PyCamp boot camp program for Python user group outreach, now in its ninth year.
+Along the way we've taken PyCamp to Seattle, Budapest, Toronto, Los Angeles, Houston, Penn State, Oshkosh, and Washington DC.
+PyCamp will be the official Python training program for PyOhio 2014 on the campus of Ohio State University, July 21-27, 2014 and Plone Symposium Midwest on the campus of the University of Wisconsin Oshkosh, June 13-22, 2013.

 TriPython members at Caktus Consulting Group presented their second Django Bootcamp on Saturday January 12 and Sunday January 13, 2013.
 This event was a two day beginners' course for learning the basics of building a Django web application.
 Designed for developers with basic programming experience, this course provided the essentials needed to build and develop a simple Django application in a hands-on and interactive setting.
 The training focused on the construction of a crossword drill application to illustrate Django’s architecture and ecosystem.